Black Tie White Noise: Release and promotion

 By the end of 1992, the rise of Britpop bands such as Blur, the Auteurs and Suede had influenced the UK music scene.
 These artists, particularly Suede, acknowledged Bowie's influence in interviews and their music, with Buckley describing Suede's debut single "The Drowners" as an homage to Bowie's glam rock work of the early 1970s.
 Shortly before the release of Suede's debut album and Black Tie White Noise, NME's Steve Sutherland interviewed Bowie and Suede's lead singer Brett Anderson together, where the two discussed influences and exchanged compliments.
 The interview generated a large amount of publicity for the two artists' upcoming albums in the UK.
-Additionally, author Paul Trynka states that Ronson's guest appearance earned Black Tie White Noise more attention.
+Additionally, the author Paul Trynka states that Ronson's guest appearance earned Black Tie White Noise more attention.

 The lead single, "Jump They Say" backed by a remix of "Pallas Athena", was released on 15 March 1993.
 It came in numerous formats that contained various remixes of the track, a trend that continued in Bowie's work throughout the rest of the 1990s.
 The single became the artist's biggest hit since "Absolute Beginners" seven years earlier, peaking at number nine on the UK Singles Chart.
 It was supported by a Mark Romanek-directed music video featuring numerous references to Bowie's prior work.
 Pegg calls it one of his finest videos, praising its "non-linear" imagery.

-Black Tie White Noise was issued shortly after on 5 April 1993 on different LP and CD formats, with the catalogue numbers 74321 13697 1 and 74321 13697 2, respectively.
+Black Tie White Noise was issued shortly after on 5 April 1993 on different LP and CD formats.
 The LP release removed "The Wedding" and "Looking for Lester", while the CD edition featured a remix of "Jump They Say" and the outtake "Lucy Can't Dance".
 Meanwhile, the Japanese and Singaporean CDs contained a remix of "Pallas Athena" and "Don't Let Me Down & Down", respectively.
 Before its release, Bowie expressed love for the album, stating, "I don't think I've hit this peak before as a performer and a writer."

 The album was a commercial success in the UK, entering the UK Albums Chart at number one and dethroning Suede's debut album; it was Bowie's final UK number one album until The Next Day in 2013.
 In America, it charted at number 39 on the Billboard 200, although its promotion was affected when Savage Records filed for bankruptcy shortly after its release.
 Although Bowie had signed a three-album deal, the label sued Bowie claiming substantial losses on Black Tie.
 The case was dismissed and the label was dissolved; Black Tie White Noise became a rarity in record stores until reissues later in the 1990s.